-- (i) the Company has a legally enforceable right to set off current tax assets against current tax liabilities; and - (ii) the deferred tax assets and the deferred tax liabilities relate to income taxes levied by the same taxation authority on either: - 1) the same taxable entity; or - 2) different taxable entities which intend to settle current tax assets and liabilities on a net basis, or to realize the assets and liabilities simultaneously, in each future period in which significant amounts of deferred tax liabilities or assets are expected to be settled or recovered. - (s) Earnings per share
+- (i) the Group has a legally enforceable right to set off currenttax assets against current tax liabilities; and - (ii) the deferred tax assets and the deferred tax liabilities relate to income taxes levied by the same taxation authority on either: - 1) the same taxable entity; or - 2) different taxable entities which intend to settle current tax assets and liabilities on a net basis, or to realize the assets and liabilities simultaneously, in each future period in which significant amounts of deferred tax liabilities or assets are expected to be settled or recovered.

+(s) Earnings per share

-The Company discloses the basic and diluted earnings per share attributable to ordinary shareholders of the Company.
-Basic earnings per share is calculated as the profit attributable to ordinary shareholders of the Company divided by the weighted-average number of ordinary shares outstanding.
-Diluted earnings per share is calculated as the profit attributable to ordinary shareholders of the Company divided by the weighted-average number of ordinary shares outstanding after adjustment for the effects of all potentially dilutive ordinary shares, such as employee restricted shares.
+The Group discloses the basic and diluted earnings per share attributable to ordinary shareholders of the Group.
+Basic earnings per share is calculated as the profit attributable to ordinary shareholders of the Group divided by the weighted-average number of ordinary shares outstanding.
+Diluted earnings per share is calculated as the profit attributable to ordinary shareholders of the Group divided by the weighted-average number of ordinary shares outstanding after adjustment for the effects of all potentially dilutive ordinary shares, such as new employee restricted shares and distribution of remunerations to employees in shares not yet approved by the Board of Directors.